 P.S.
-If you check out the links for the True Blueberry, Raspberry, and Black Cherry, you’ll notice they all go to the same link for a tea sampler.
-I feel it’s more cost effective to purchase these three flavours this way.
+If you check out the links for True Blueberry, Raspberry, and Black Cherry, you’ll notice they all go to the same tea sampler.
+I feel it’s more cost-effective to purchase these three flavours this way.

-I would have liked to try a matcha tea or one with beetroot in it, but if I was being honest with myself, these were teas that I probably wouldn’t drink after my experiment with dying Easter Eggs was over.
-It was also -30 and I was a few days away from delivering my baby, so my motivation to leave the house and find teas I didn’t already own was about zero.
+I would have liked to try a matcha tea or one with beetroot in it, but if I was being honest with myself, these were teas that I probably wouldn’t drink after my experiment with dying Easter eggs was over.
+It was also -30°C/-22°F when I did this experiment, and I was a few days away from delivering my baby, so my motivation to leave the house and find teas I didn’t already own was about zero.

 How to Naturally Dye Easter Eggs with Tea

 The key to success with natural dyes is to get your dye as concentrated as possible.
-For each of the eggs, I opened three tea bags and put the contents in a small jar with approximately 1/2 cup to 3/4 cup hot water and 2 tbsps white vinegar.
+For each of the eggs, I opened three tea bags and put the contents in a small jar with approximately 1/2 cup to 3/4 cup of hot water and 2 tbsp white vinegar.